Tanjilhossaintamim/gussing-game/README.md

 # gussing-game
-this is an vannila javascript assignment project.
+this is a vannila javascript assignment project.